JonRivera/120-Data-Science-Interview-Questions/statistical-inference.md

 ## Statistical Inference (16 questions)

 #### 1. In an A/B test, how can you check if assignment to the various buckets was truly random?
+AB Test definition:  An ab test is a test used to identify which websites performs better.
+These tests are called single variant tests as they check wheather a cahngein a single "thing" leads to a better performance.

   - Plot the distributions of multiple features for both A and B and make sure that they have the same shape.
 More rigorously, we can conduct a permutation test to see if the distributions are the same.
   - MANOVA to compare different means
 #### 2. What might be the benefits of running an A/A test, where you have two buckets who are exposed to the exact same product?